 A variance that allows construction or substantial improvement below the BFE does not waive the lender's flood insurance requirement.
-Buildings with lowest floors below the BFE will have more expensive flood insurance premium - perhaps nearly \$10,000 per year (see page 41)!
+Buildings with lowest floors below the BFE may have more expensive flood insurance premiums.

 Although the "hardship" standard was replaced with "practical difficulties" in State zoning enabling Statutes, hardship remains a Federal standard for variances.
 NFIP regulations for variances are in 44 CFR § 60.6 and guidance is in FEMA P-993, Variances and the National Flood Insurance Program.